Glidias/recastCLI-with-Websocket/README.md

 With your server running,

-Go to Navmesh Generation scene example at https://playcanvas.com/editor/scene/645878 and Play it on http protocol (remember to switch play url from `https` to `http` in order to properly access http://localhost...):
+Go to Navmesh Generation scene example at https://playcanvas.com/editor/scene/645878 and Play it on http protocol (remember to switch play url from `https` to `http` in order to properly access your localhost...):

 Project example at:
 https://playcanvas.com/project/573035/overview/sketchfab-assets-tests